Thursday, 12 May 2016

 I was talking about all this last night to Adam Lord, owner of ARL Coachworks.
 Link to the ARL Coachworks website I've just retired from the rounds of performing as Madame Galina on the circuit, and Adam was my last audience 'volunteer' at the Cafe de Paris.

 He was directly in my eyeline because he had (foolishly) swapped seats with another member of his party.
 'He was there with his girlfriend, so didn't want to react too favourably to that fabulous blonde who got him up to dance.'
 The fabulous blonde being Folly Mixture Ooh La Lou, Sarah Lou-Twist.
 'So I was thinking I'd have some of that and swapped places with him.
 Never dreaming that what I'd actually end up dancing with was a bloke in a tutu.
 I was massively uncomfortable being pulled up there.
-But I thought how I've had billy big bollocks moving seats and I had to go on with it.'
+But I thought how I've been billy big bollocks moving seats and I had to go on with it.'

 And the rest is history.
 He was classic.
 'Like the cars I work on.
 Boom-tish.'